typelevel/typelevel.github.com/posts/2019-01-30-cats-ecosystem-community-survey-results.md

 ---

 Overall we received 588 responses over the course of 30 days.
-These feedbacks are essential for us to make informed decisions on our 2019 plan.
+This feedback is essential for us to make informed decisions on our 2019 plan.
 Thank you, everyone, who participated.

-As promised, here are the results, as well as some quick read from us.
+As promised, here are the results, as well as some quick reads from us.

 <br /><br /><br />
 ### Q: How long have you been using the Cats ecosystem (including Cats and Cats ecosystem libraries)?